Dream New York

 By Terry Trucco

 At a glance: When Dream New York opened in 2004, the manager described it to me as a Surrealist playground for adults.
-Backdropped by hand-drawn murals of nudes, the lobby was black, white and mirrored with a crystal chandelier shaped like Captain Hook’s sailing ship suspended above the check-in desk and just beyond, an enormous, oddball bronze of Neptune, a Tsarina and a madonna and child.
+Backdropped by hand-drawn murals of nudes, the lobby was black, white and mirrored with a crystal chandelier shaped like Captain Hook’s sailing ship suspended above the check-in desk.
+Just beyond, an enormous, oddball bronze of Neptune, a Tsarina and a Madonna and Child baffled viewers.
 And that was before you got to the curiosity cases laden with stuffed ravens and skulls.

 Rooms: Refurbished with a completely new look in 2015, the rooms are minimal and chic with one flamboyant feature — a built-in floral canopy that backs the bed in the larger rooms (the floral print simply backdrops the bed in smaller rooms).
 The print reminded me of the celebratory flowered garlands seen in India.
 Decorative pillows, throws and furniture in gray, eggplant and chartreuse pick up colors from the florals which stand out against the creamy white walls.